pruje/libbash.sh/README.md

 See documentation for more info.

-libbash.sh is compatible with Linux and macOS* systems.
+libbash.sh is compatible with Linux and macOS systems.

-\* except few functions (see documentation)

 ## Usage
 Add `libbash.sh` to your script: